jasonwilliams/anki/README.md

 [![](https://vsmarketplacebadge.apphb.com/version/jasew.anki.svg)](https://marketplace.visualstudio.com/items?itemName=jasew.anki)

-This is a VSCode plugin for interacting and sending cards to Anki.
+This is a VSCode extension for interacting and sending cards to Anki.
-It uses AnkiConnect for communication so you will need this plugin installed and running before installing the VSCode extension.
+It uses AnkiConnect for communication so you will need this extension installed and running before installing the VSCode extension.

 ## Requirements